Search

 Power relations and language ideologies

 Metalanguage at different levels in a society (communities, teachers, government, etc.) assigns a low/high status to a language and considers, for example, class affiliation, political power or ethnic identity as more or less superior to others).
-If a language is perceived as having a low status this limits its use, both at the individual and societal level.
+If a language is perceived as having a low status, this limits its use, both at the individual and societal level.
 That said, one language may be considered both high and low status in different ideologies and (geographical or societal) contexts.
-For example, Luxembourgish may be considered a cherished national language in Luxembourg but an unimportant minority language elsewhere.
+For example, Luxembourgish may be considered a cherished national language in Luxembourg but an minority language elsewhere.

 Read more